daniamohamed/Wayleave-Template-Automation/README.md

    - Copy file path as instructed above and add a \ at the end
    - If you wish to change the suffix added to these new files, edit " Blanks.xlsx" as required
 7. Save the file and run it

+## Importing new contacts on Salesforce
+1. Add Data to contact-list.csv as required
+2. Go to Setup > Search Data Import Wizard on the Quick Find bar
+3. Launch Wizard, Select 'Add new records' and drag csv file to upload
+4. If any field is marked as Unmapped, Map it to its respective field
+5. Click Next and run the tool.